-Under AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guideline and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guideline and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-I considered his civilian employment, but I also considered his lack of progress in resolving his debts and filing his tax returns.
+I considered her 33-year federal civilian employment, but I also considered her lack of progress in resolving her tax debt and filing her tax returns.
 Applicant has not established a track record of financial stability.

-Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance because of his financial status.
+Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance because of her financial status.
 For all these reasons, I conclude Applicant failed to mitigate the security concerns arising under Guideline F, financial considerations.